8 photo editing techniques to take your travel photos to the next level

 8. Composites (PS)

 My favourite.
 This is the travel photo editing technique that takes the most skill to master, but practice enough and you’ll be able to do it in your sleep.
 The art of being able to cut and paste parts of one photo into another is particularly helpful for travel couples who don’t want to lug too much gear around.
 I’ve detailed how to do it and given a few examples of my previous composites in my ‘How I take couple travel photos without a tripod‘ post.
+When using the composite technique, don’t forget to copy in the shadows, too!

 Bringing these travel photo editing techniques together

 Now, it’s rare that I use every single one of the above travel photo editing techniques in one image, but I usually use at least 5.
 In the below travel photo edit, I’ve used a radial filter to create a sun, then used the spot removal to make sure the light coming through the roof slats are accurate for that new light source, and taken out the decking, too.
 I’ve composited Andy into the shot, then applied my usual tone curve and colour grading (I have them saved as my own preset).
 I grabbed the adjustment brush to even out the smoothness of my skin after raising the shadows so much (which often creates lots of messy grain).
 HDR would have been a handy thing to use here, but not possible with a moving swing.
-This image edit did take a long time to finalise, but goddamnit I do love to waste my own time.
+This image edit did take a long while to finalise, but goddamnit I do love to waste my own time.